rypan/rypan.github.com/_posts/2010-11-12-parallels-indie-filmmaking-and-startup-building.markdown

 This one was simple.
 Don't fall in love with a big budget crew.
 It'll only slow you down.

 ## To Close
 The people behind independent filmmaking and tech startup are strikingly similar.
-They both do it because they want to work with people that are motivated by the same thing they are: independence, ideas, and people.
+They both do it because they want to work with people that are motivated by the same thing they are: **independence, ideas, and people**.
 If you want to catch a video of the event the guys at Scripped uploaded part of it to [Vimeo][].
 Also check out Nice Guy Johnny on iTunes.
 I did and I really enjoyed it.

 [Vimeo]: http://vimeo.com/16556140